jerickalmeda/SecureFileHub/README.md

 **Made with ❤️ by the SecureFileHub team**

-*Supporting both Windows Server and Linux environments with enterprise-grade security*
+*Supporting both Windows Server and Linux environments with enterprise-grade security and professional cPanel-style interface*

-Last updated: September 2025
+Last updated: November 2025